OutlierVentures/verify-local-bitcoin-node/README.md

 # Sync a Bitcoin Core node from a specific source node

-Scripts to automate syncing a Bitcoin Core node ("verifier node") from a specific Bitcoin Core node ("source node") on your LAN.
+Scripts to automate syncing a Bitcoin Core node ("verifier node") from a specific Bitcoin node ("source node") on your LAN.
 The scripts are for usage on the verifier node.

 Use case: verifying the blockchain data from a preconfigured Bitcoin node like [Casa Node](https://keys.casa/lightning-bitcoin-node/).